erkin98/erkin98/README.md

 ## 🎯 About Me

 I'm a passionate **Full Stack Developer** from **Azerbaijan** with expertise in building scalable applications and contributing to open-source projects.
-I specialize in Python backend development, modern frontend frameworks, and cloud infrastructure.
+I specialize in Python backend development, modern web technologies, and DevOps practices.

 - 🔭 Currently building innovative solutions at **Technosec.io**
 - 🌟 Open source contributor to [**JupyterLab**](https://github.com/jupyterlab/jupyterlab) - Fixed critical file browser bugs